 When I arrived at the crime scene, the sanguinolent walls were covered with the pungency of a defunctive nature.
 The videndum of the murder was tinctured, in an umbratilous shade of the night that was tainted with the sanguiferous blood.
 It was a gruesome image of death, and the victim who was covered in a blanket was badly beaten, by a cudgel it appeared.

-Once I noticed this, I was confounded but at the same time convinced that this murder was not perpetuated by the black rose widow.
+Once I had noticed this, I was confounded but at the same time convinced that this murder was not perpetuated by the black rose widow killer.
 The modus operandi was not identical in the pattern and cruelty of the death.
 I did not want to dissuade Brunswick's investigative prowess, but it was my duty to inform him of the stark contrast of method implemented in the murders.

-Thus, once I demonstrated this to him, he quickly realised that obvious and indubitable distinction.
+Thus, once I had demonstrated this to him, he quickly realised that obvious and indubitable distinction.

 If this man was not the killer, then I wondered who was the killer?